Yūka Kageyama

-Yūka Kageyama (影山 優佳, Kageyama Yūka) is a Japanese singer, actress, and presenter.
-She is a member of the girl group Hinatazaka46.
+Yūka Kageyama (影山 優佳, Kageyama Yūka) is a Japanese actress and presenter, represented by Production Ogi.
+She is a former member of the girl group Hinatazaka46.

-Kageyama frequently appears in media related to football and was the Japan Ambassador for the football video game FIFA 22.
-She made her acting debut in the series Re:Mind (2017) and her first film appearance was in Kaguya-sama Final: Love Is War (2021).
+Kageyama made her acting debut in the series Re:Mind (2017), and her first film appearance was in Kaguya-sama Final: Love Is War (2021).
+She frequently appears in media related to football and was the Japan Ambassador for the football video game FIFA 22.

 Career

 2015–2018: Early career, acting debut

-In 2015, Kageyama took part in the second AKB48 Group Draft Conference, a joint audition between AKB48 and its Japan-based sister groups.
+In 2015, Kageyama took part in the second AKB48 Group Draft Conference, a joint audition held by AKB48 and its Japan-based sister groups.
 She advanced to the final round, but was not selected to become a trainee.